peterhaefliger/hugo/content/_index.md

 ![scrum certificates](/images/scrum_certificates.png)

-If you are interested in more details about my continuing education or my professional career, please see my profile on [linkedin](https://www.linkedin.com/in/peter-h%C3%A4fliger-89b107103/).
+If you are interested in more details about my education or my professional career, please see my profile on [linkedin](https://www.linkedin.com/in/peter-h%C3%A4fliger-89b107103/).

 ## About this blog

 I have created this blog as a repository of thoughts and ideas written down for later reference and discussion.
 Sometimes the act of writing it down already helps me structure a thought or shape an idea.

 As a former scrum master and current product owner, I have great interest in agile practices but also in more technical software engineering and programming topics.
 That's why I like the holistic approach of the [DevOps community](https://www.devopsdays.ch/).

-Further interests include mathematical and algorithmic puzzles but also languages, literature and music.
+I am passionate about languages and literature.
+With German as my mother tongue and living in a German-speaking country but working in an international company and being married to a Brazilian wife, I move back and forth between German, English and Portuguese on a daily basis.
+I read a lot, not only about professional topics, but also novels and short stories, mostly in English but also in German and less frequently in Portuguese.

 In the summer of 2021, I took a [fiction writing class](https://wp.writingclasses.com/courses/fiction-writing-i/) with [Maria Alejandra Barrios Vélez](https://mariaalejandrabarriosvelez.com/) organized by the [Gotham Writers](https://www.writingclasses.com/) but did not pursue fiction writing any further after that.
-The decision two years later to create this blog and share some of my more technical writing may well have been taken in an afterglow of that creative writing spark.
+I came to the conclusion that I am a reader, not a writer.
+At least not a fiction writer.
+Maybe a bit of a technical writer / essayist.
+Let's see in what direction this blog eventually develops.

-My working days are mostly spent sitting, reading, writing and discussing ideas.
+My working days are mostly spent sitting, reading, writing, thinking and discussing ideas.
 I try to balance this with running, conscious breathing and stretching.
-Again, for its holistic approach, I like the concept of [chi running(tm)](https://www.runwithconstanza.com/).
+Again, for its holistic approach, I like the concept of [chi running](https://www.runwithconstanza.com/).
 It provides a lot of inspiration for my daily work as well.
 As in agile and devops, it's all about alignment, sustainable rhythm and flow.

 All views expressed are my personal opinion and I do take the liberty to update posts as I learn more.